nogoezen/upgpt/README.md

 # UpGPT

-This is a Next.js project created for [purpose of project].
+This is a Next.js project created .
 It is built with [list of technologies used].
-This is a Javascript project creatad as client app for OpenAI's ChatGPT.
+This is a Javascript project creatad as personal porfolio.
 It is built with Vite.js and OpenAI API.

 ## Getting Started
 To get started with the project, follow these steps:

+1. To check which Node version you have on your computer : node -v
+2. Link to download Node.js : https://nodejs.org/en/download
+3. type in prompt the command: npm create vite@latest client --template vanilla

 Clone the repository to your local machine.
 Run npm install to install all the dependencies.